Social Work (M.S.W.)

 Our mission is to train competent and ethical professionals who: embody integrity, value all people, serve their communities, and pursue social justice.
-Our program is designed for commuter students with one day a week classes.
-This makes it easy to complete your degree while still managing the demands of life.
+Our program is designed for working students with one day a week classes.
+This allows you to work while you earn a degree and still manage the demands of life.

-The Wilma Hepker School of Social Work and Sociology offers a Master of Social Work degree that is offered on three campuses: College Place, WA; Billings, MT; Missoula, MT
+The Wilma Hepker School of Social Work and Sociology offers a Master of Social Work degree that is offered on two campuses: College Place, WA; Billings, MT.

 Program Highlights